billwestfall/dojo-center.github.io/docs/index.md

 The same tools that empower leaders to execute strategies and lead teams with confidence are helping parents navigate the complexities of raising children, manage high-conflict relationships, and restore trust in strained friendships.

-These methods enable individuals to approach difficult conversations and high-stakes situations with calm and clarity.
-What once felt like conflict becomes an opportunity to restore trust, deepen understanding, and foster genuine connection—even in emotionally charged moments.
+These methods enable individuals to approach challenging conversations and high-stakes situations with resilience and clarity.
+What once felt like conflict becomes an opportunity for trust-building, deep understanding, and genuine connection—even in emotionally charged moments.

 ---